f5devcentral/f5-agility-labs-waf/docs/waf341/module2/lab3/lab3.rst

 ~~~~~~~~~~~~~~~~~~~

 #.
 Open a new Private Browsing window in **Firefox** .
 #.
-Go to the to WebGoat login page at ``https://insecureapp1.f5.demo/WebGoat/login`` and login as f5student
+Go to the to Juiceshop login page and login as f5student@agility.com

 #.
-Examine the most recent  request in the event log for /WebGoat/login.
-Notice that you cannot see the password for f5student in the request.
+Examine the most recent request in the event logs for /rest/user/login.
+Notice that you **cannot** see the password for f5student in the request.
-   The password is masked in the logs due to a sensitive parameter setting.
+   The password is masked in the logs due to a sensitive parameter setting which is created by the policy automatically.

         |lab2.3-0|